PrimordialCode/BigBrother/README.md

 1- Open up the UI project in VSCode .\src\Mammoth.BigBrother.Ui\Ui).

-2- Compile the application with: npm run buildwatch.
+2- Compile the application with: `npm run buildwatch`.

 3- Compile and run the C# UI Host application (Mammoth.BigBrother.Ui) and the demo app (Frontend).